 RECRUITMENT POLICY

-<MEMBER ORGANISATION>’s Recruitment Policy sets out the criteria and processes to ensure all recruited Persons are qualified, suitable and committed in providing a safe and positive sporting environment.
+SRA’s Recruitment Policy sets out the criteria and processes to ensure all recruited Persons are qualified, suitable and committed in providing a safe and positive sporting environment.

 Declaration

 All applicants are required to provide a declaration of their past history at the point of application.